NCIP/gdc-docs/docs/Data_Portal/Release_Notes/cBioPortal_Release_Notes.md

 *  Oncoprint feature is not active if multiple pipelines are selected <!--SV-512-->
 *  Mutations classified as "Silent" or "RNA" in MAF file are not displayed in cBioPortal <!--SV-516-->
 *  On study summary page the number of genes may not be equal on the gene list and bar chart.
 This is because the gene list filters out non-cancer related genes with a single mutation in the selected project <!--SV-516-->
+*  When using the browser's back button to return to the homepage, the "Select Patient/Case Set" option appears.
+This option is disabled in the GDC cBioportal deployment and cannot be used.
+Attempting to use it generates an error message.